Vitamin C (Ascorbic Acid)

 -

-Osteoarthritis: Taking vitamin C from dietary sources or from calcium ascorbate supplements seems to prevent cartilage loss and worsening of symptoms in people with osteoarthritis.
+Osteoarthritis: Taking vitamin C from dietary sources or from calcium ascorbate supplements seems to prevent cartilage loss and worsening of concerns in people with osteoarthritis.

 -